east-sussex-county-council/Escc.Web/ProtectedQueryString.md

 # Protecting a querystring from being tampered with

 Sometimes changing the querystring of a URL could expose private information.
 For example, if you change the id on a form it might expose the data from another user.
 To protect against this you can hash the querystring with a secret salt, and include that hash in the querystring.
 Checking that the hash still matches when the page is loaded ensures the querystring has not been tampered with.

-The `Iri` class contains two methods to enable this protection.
+The `UrlProtector` class enables this protection.

-	public static Uri ProtectQueryString(Uri urlToProtect, string hashParameter) public static bool CheckProtectedQueryString(Uri protectedUrl, string hashParameter)

 Before you redirect to a URL that needs to be protected, call `ProtectQueryString` on the url.

-The second parameter can be any key valid in a URL, so long as it is used consistently in your application.
+You need to supply a salt, which should be unique to the resource being protected and is typically stored with that resource.
+The second constructor parameter is optional and can be any key valid in a URL, so long as it is used consistently in your application.

 	var redirectToUrl = new Uri("https://hostname/protectme?id=1");
+	var uniqueSalt = Guid.NewGuid().ToString();
+	var protector = new UrlProtector(uniqueSalt, "hash");
-	var protectedUrl = Iri.ProtectQueryString(redirectToUrl, "h");
+	var protectedUrl = protector.ProtectQueryString(redirectToUrl);
 	Http.Status303SeeOther(protectedUrl);

-On the next page, before you trust the `id` parameter in the querystring, check that is has not been tampered with:
+On the next page, before you trust the `id` parameter in the querystring, check that is has not been tampered with.
+You'll need to supply the same salt you used to protect the URL:

+	var protector = new UrlProtector(rememberedUniqueSalt, "hash");
-	var safeUrl = Iri.CheckProtectedQueryString(Request.Url, "h");
+	var safeUrl = protector.CheckProtectedQueryString(Request.Url);
 	if (safeUrl)
 	{
 		// application code here